microsoft/bedrock/gitops/azure-devops/OctopusDeploy.md

 # Octopus Deploy

 Octopus Deploy, an automated deployment and release management tool, has been tested against the Bedrock GitOps workflow.
 There are many differences between using Octopus Deploy as opposed to Azure DevOps.
-This README will assist in getting you started on installing, configuring, and deploying a release on an Octopus Server hosted in Azure.
+This README will assist in getting you started on installing, configuring, and deploying a Release on an Octopus Server hosted in Azure.

 ## Getting Started